Balochistan: Classical period

-During the wars between Alexander the Great (356-323 BC) and Emperor Darius III (336-330 BC), the Baloch were allied with the last Achaemenid emperor.
+During the wars between Alexander the Great (356–323 BCE) and Emperor Darius III (380–330 BCE, ruled 336–330 BCE), the Baloch were allied with the last Achaemenid emperor.
 According to Shustheri (1925), Darius III, after much hesitation, assembled an army at Arbela to counter the army of invading Greeks.
 His cousin Besius was the commander, leading the horsemen from Balkh.
 Berzanthis was the commander of the Baloch forces, Okeshthra was the commander of the forces from Khuzistan, Maseus was the commander of the Syrian and Egyptian contingent, Ozbed was the commander of the Medes, and Phirthaphirna was leading the Sakas and forces from Tabaristan, Gurgan, and Khurasan.
 Obviously, as part of a losing side, the Baloch certainly got their share of punishment from the victorious Macedonian forces.

 Herodotus in 450 BCE described the Paraitakenoi as a tribe ruled by Deiokes, a Persian king, in northwestern Persia (History I.101).
 Arrian describes how Alexander the Great encountered the Pareitakai in Bactria and Sogdiana, and had them conquered by Craterus (Anabasis Alexandrou IV).
 The Periplus of the Erythraean Sea (1st century CE) describes the territory of the Paradon beyond the Ommanitic region, on the coast of modern Balochistan.